landscape crew close up of planting flowers

 Naturally, groundcover is no different.

-The solution ?
-(Yep, there’s always a solution with Landcrafters).Plant the groundcover that’s set up to thrive in your specific climate (and landscape type), AKA, plant the groundcover that’s Florida-friendly, whether it’s native or not, and is bound to thrive in your climate.
+The solution?
+(Yep, there’s always a solution with Landcrafters).
+Plant the groundcover that’s set up to thrive in your specific climate (and landscape type), AKA, plant the groundcover that’s Florida-friendly, whether it’s native or not, and is bound to thrive in your climate.

-We won’t lie to you guys, this can be pretty complicated, there are a lot of factors to consider when it comes to thriving groundcover (and honestly any kind of plant, shrub, tree, or more in Florida).
+We won’t lie to you, this can be pretty complicated, there are a lot of factors to consider when it comes to thriving groundcover (and honestly any kind of plant, shrub, tree, or more in Florida).
 But, we’ve taken our decades of experience and culminated a list of the top groundcover options in Florida!

 Without further hesitation, let’s get down to the details about groundcover, which would work best for your landscape, and how to care for your specific groundcover choice.

-What is Groundcover Anyway?
+What is Groundcover?

-But wait a second—what the heck is groundcover anyway.
+But wait a second—what the heck is groundcover anyway?

 Before we can even begin to dive into the types of groundcover that will make the most sense for you, your landscape, and your goals, we have to first answer the most important question of all—what is groundcover?